Cyriacusifeco/helpbot/backend/API_doc.md

 GET /api/businesses -> get all Businesses

-POST /api/business/register-> create a new Business The json must contain **user_id, business_name and business_email**
+POST /api/business/register-> create a new Business.
+The json must contain **user_id, business_name and business_email**

 PUT /api/business/:id -> update a particuler business with information **except that of  knowledge_name and cac_name which are handled separately below**